gh-pages-project/gh-pages-project.github.io/pages/gh_pages_project.md

 ### 2.1 Enable discussions for the pages repo

 Enabling discussions is a requirement to allow comments on our pages.
-For a demo, We will enable disvusssions only for the pages repo [your organization name].github.io, this will allow us to enable comments in the pages we create in the repo.
+For a demo, We will enable discussions only for the pages repo [your organization name].github.io, this will allow us to enable comments in the pages we create in the repo.

 - Exercise: Enable discussions for the pages repo
   - visit you pages repo [your_organization_name]).github.io and click *settings*
-  - under *Features*, select *Discussions* option to enable dicussions.
+  - under *Features*, select *Discussions* option to enable discussions.

 Now discussions are enabled, next step is to install [giscus app](https://giscus.app).